Skip to main content

 # ... output truncated ... #

-FATAL: Chef::Exceptions::PrivateKeyMissing: I cannot read /etc/chef/validation.pem, which you told me to use to sign requests!
+FATAL: Chef::Exceptions::PrivateKeyMissing: I can't read /etc/chef/validation.pem, which you told me to use to sign requests!

 Troubleshooting steps